blkpvnthr/auto-trader/README.md

 ### Day 3:

-The system continued to let good trades develop and scaled into runners.
+The system continued to let good trades develop and scaled deeper into runners while mitigating bad trades.
 Haven't seen any concerning results as of yet.

 <!-- markdownlint-disable MD033 -->
 <!-- Image carousel / gallery (README-friendly) -->